-- · HVAC units and water heaters are inspected and preventive maintenance is performed as needed - Inspection of carbon monoxide and smoke detectors - Exterior inspections and informal condition assessments (foundation settling, mildew, roof and gutter, as well as an inspection of bushes and trees) will be performed annually or as needed

-Residents will be contacted by a maintenance service coordinator to schedule all preventive maintenance work when access to the interior of the home is required.
-If Cadence Communities determines that a home is in need of a preventive maintenance service and the maintenance dispatch team is not able to reach the Resident by phone in a reasonable amount of time, a 48-hour notice of entry will be left at the door.
-At the end of the 48-hour period, a member of the Cadence Communities maintenance team will enter the home to complete the repairs.
+- · HVAC units and water heaters are inspected and preventive maintenance is performed as needed - · Inspection of smoke detectors - Exterior inspections and informal condition assessments (foundation settling, mildew, roof and gutter, as well as an inspection of bushes and trees) will be performed annually or as needed service and the maintenance dispatch team is not able to reach the Resident by phone in a reasonable amount of time, a 48-hour notice of entry will be left at the door.
+At the end of the 48-hour period, a member of the Hickam maintenance team will enter the home to complete the repairs.
 No home will be entered if a minor child is present without an adult who is 18 years of age or older at the home (unless the spouse of a active duty service member).